emqx/cloud-docs/en_US/faq/normal_b.md

 ## How to bind a domain name？

-When you create a **Professional deployment**, you will be given an MQTT connection address, which is displayed as a domain in the deployment.You may already have your own domain and would like to be able to link to it.
+When you create a **Dedicated deployment**, you will be given an MQTT connection address, which is displayed as a domain in the deployment.
+You may already have your own domain and would like to be able to link to it.

 ### Steps